-Many infectious diseases have similar signs and symptoms, making it challenging for healthcare providers to identify the disease-causing agent.
+Many infectious diseases have similar signs and symptoms, making it challenging for health care providers to identify the disease-causing agent.
 Clinical samples are often tested by multiple test methods to help reveal the particular microbe that is causing the infectious disease.
-The results of these test methods can help healthcare professionals determine the best treatment for patients.
-Today, High-Throughput Sequencing (HTS) or Next Generation Sequencing (NGS) technology has the capability, as a single test, to accomplish what might have required several different tests in the past.
+The results of these test methods can help health care professionals determine the best treatment for patients.
+High-Throughput Sequencing (HTS) or Next Generation Sequencing (NGS) technology has the capability, as a single test, to accomplish what might have required several different tests in the past.

 NGS technology may allow the diagnosis of infections without prior knowledge of disease(s) cause.
 NGS technology can potentially reveal the presence of all microorganisms in a patient sample.
 Using infectious disease NGS (ID-NGS) technology, each microbial pathogen may be identified by its unique genomic fingerprint.
 The vision of ID-NGS technology is to further improve patient care by delivering diagnostics which can help identify the microbial makeup in patient samples quickly and accurately.

 - Featured Publication: FDA-ARGOS is a database with public quality-controlled reference genomes for diagnostic use and regulatory science

 - Poster: ARGOS-QC: A Comparative Quality Assessment Tool for Genome Assemblies, Yi Yan and Heike Sichtig, FDA Science Forum 2019